namkaemise/Jaemin-Ryu/README.md

-Create a complete blog-style character archive website using only HTML, CSS, and Vanilla JavaScript.

-The project must be fully compatible with GitHub Pages and should be production-ready.

-Generate every required file without omitting any code.

-***
 # PROJECT STRUCTURE
-***

 <img src="https://raw.githubusercontent.com/namkaemise/Jaemin-Ryu/refs/heads/main/1784443852902.jpg" width="90%"></img>

 ***
 # GENERAL REQUIREMENTS
-***

 • HTML + CSS + Vanilla JavaScript only.
 • No frameworks.